Cutaiar/spotify-workbench/README.md

 - run `node server.js` in `wp-service/server` (in another terminal)
 - fix the code so it works

 What you've just done is installed all dependencies, started the frontend on port 3000 and started the wallpaper service server on port 3001.
-The frontend will hit port 3001 with all the image URIs and the backend will respond with "YEET".
+The frontend will hit port 3001 with all the image URIs and the backend will respond with a base64 encoded stitched wallpaper in the body".

 ## Frontend